David A. Kenny

 Hu, L., & Bentler, P. M. (1998).
 Fit indices in covariance structure modeling: Sensitivity to underparameterized model misspecification.
 Psychological Methods, 3, 424–453.

 Hu, L., & Bentler, P. M. (1999).
 Cutoff criteria for fit indexes in covariance structure analysis: Conventional criteria versus new alternatives.
 Structural Equation Modeling, 6, 1–55.

-Kenny, D. A., Kaniskan, B., & McCoach, D. B. (2013).
+Kenny, D. A., Kaniskan, B., & McCoach, D. B. (2014).
 The performance of RMSEA in models with small degrees of freedom.
-Unpublished paper, University of
+Sociological Methods & Resarch, in press.

 Kenny, D. A., & McCoach, D. B. (2003).
 Effect of the number of variables on measures of fit in structural equation modeling.
 Structural Equation Modeling, 10, 333-3511.

 MacCallum, R. C., Browne, M. W., & Sugawara, H. M. (1996).
 Power analysis and determination of sample size for covariance structure modeling.
 Psychological Methods, 1, 130-149.

 O'Boyle, E. H., Jr., Williams, L. J. (2011).
 Decomposing model fit: Measurement vs. theory in organizational research using latent variables.
 Journal of Applied Psychology, 96, 1-12.